PrizePicks Review

 After making 2-6 selections, players can tap the “go” button to make more/less selections on each athlete’s projected statistical or fantasy points total.
 Next, users select a game type (flex play or power play as described above) and a buyin amount.

-The PrizePicks app shows users how much they are risking on each contest, along with the potential payouts for getting 2, 3, 4, 5, or 6 picks correct.
+The PrizePicks app shows users how much they are risking on each contest or trade, along with the potential payouts for successful predictions.
 Players confirm their buyins and payout potential before paying their entry fees, so users always know how much is at risk and what they stand to win.

 After entering contests, players can follow the PrizePicks app for live scoring data and updates.